nydailynews/style/README.md

 ###  Code repositories

-We store code on Github and on Bitbucket.
-Use Bitbucket for endeavors that need to be private and for project-specific repos, use Github for everything else.
-Example: Keep 'Em Dump 'Em and its template / app files are stored on Github, but individual Keep 'Em Dump 'Ems are stored on Bitbucket.
+We store code on [Github](https://github.com/nydailynews) and on [Bitbucket](https://bitbucket.org/nydailynews/).
+Use Bitbucket for projects that need to be private, use Github for everything else.

+### Repository name style

+Repository names should be all lower-case, with hyphens for spaces.

 #### When to commit